-(1) Tuition is charged by the clock hour.
-Therefore, the TOTAL TUITION AND FEES listed reflects charges to a STUDENT for completing the TOTAL CLOCK HOURS of their chosen program within the normal time (TRAINING PERIOD).
+(1) Cosmetology program tuition is billed by payment period.
+TOTAL TUITION AND FEES listed reflects charges to a STUDENT for completing the TOTAL CLOCK HOURS of their program which includes 50 weeks of contact time scheduled over approximately 54 weeks including breaks (TRAINING PERIOD).